XseniaP/AF_evaluation/README.md

 # Evaluation of AlphaFold prediction accuracy

 This script allows to evalute the prediction quality of the antibody heavy and light chains, to perform the calculations and combine all accuracy evaluation steps into a single pipeline.
+The script was developed for an internal use only.

 The script is used to call the externally developed open-source products for alignment, superimposition, metrics calculation, and visualization, and then parses the results and moves the relevant information to the next step.
 In addition, the script provides on-demand calculations of the key metrics per domain and color coding, which are not covered by the externally developed packages.